-For Preferred Alternative 2 and Alternative 3, estimated number of greater amberjack charter target trips, and estimated changes in number of target trips and in economic value (PS) relative to Alternative 1 are provided in Table 4.1.3.1.
-It is emphasized that, due to the uncertainty in the projected closure dates, the actual season lengths post-implementation could be adjusted when NMFS subsequently reviews the most recent data.
+For Preferred Alternative 2 and Alternative 3, estimated number of greater amberjack charter target trips, and estimated changes in number of target trips and in economic value (PS) relative to Alternative 1 based on historic fishing effort are provided in Table 4.1.3.1.
+It is emphasized that, due to the uncertainty in the projected closure dates, the actual season lengths post-implementation could be adjusted when the National Marine Fisheries Service (NMFS) subsequently reviews the most recent landings data.
+Further, it is also uncertain how fishing effort may shift under a different fishing season start date.
+Effort could stabilize for the new month and result in no difference in trips from Alternative 1.